A call to healing, wholeness, and God-given purpose.

 What To Expect

-Each session runs 60-75 minutes and follows a structured 5-phase clinical format:
+Each session runs 60-75 minutes and follows a structured 5-phase format:

 Contact Us

-Format: Open enrollment (register for single sessions or the full series)
+Format: Register for single sessions or the full series)

 Session Length: 60-75 minutes

-Group Size: 6-8 participants (intentionally small for depth and intimacy)
+Group Size: 6-8 participants maximum (intentionally small for depth and intimacy)

 Frequency: Weekly or biweekly